deepinder1992/3DHeatTransfer/paper/paper.md

 - A multi-backend design enabling both CPU and GPU execution,
 - A lightweight, focused implementation tailored specifically for heat conduction.

-This combination distinguishes it from both heavyweight multiphysics frameworks and minimal research prototypes.
+This combination distinguishes it from both heavyweight multiphysics frameworks and minimal research or educational prototypes.

 # Software Design